 Subscribe to this forum will subscribe you to all the discussions in the current forum.

-The far right column of the discussion topic list is where a user can subscribe or unsubscribe from individual discussions.
-An open envelope indicates that the user is not currently subscribed to the individual discussion, whereas a closed envelope means they are.
+As mentioned above, the toggle button in the far right column of the discussion topic list is where a user can subscribe or unsubscribe from individual discussions.

 Finally, one can change the subscription status of individual discussions from within each branch.
-After clicking on a discussion title in the main form screen, a user is taken to the particular discussion.
-Here, at the top of the page, just under the title, will be either Subscribe or Subscribed.
-The former indicates that a user is not currently received notifications while the latter means they are.
+After clicking on a discussion title in the main form screen, a user is taken to the particular discussion topic.
+There is a small gear icon with “Settings” written next to it under the general settings gear icon that will allow users to subscribe or unsubscribe to the current discussion thread.

 The above sections have outlined the initial steps in creating a basic forum and adjusting subscription settings.
 These steps will often be all that is needed to set up a forum for most instructional needs.
 There are, however, many other settings for a forum.
 These settings will be detailed in this section one by one.
-Settings can be viewed upon initial creation of a forum or can be accessed by an administrator later via the gear icon on the right side, visible while in a forum, and clicking Gear Icon> Edit settings.
+Settings can be viewed upon initial creation of a forum or can be accessed by an administrator later via the gear icon on the right side, visible while in a forum, and clicking Edit settings from the dropdown list of options.

 Attachments and word count: The maximum size of individual attachments as well as the number of attachments can be changed.
 Word count can be turned on or off.
 This is a useful setting if students are required to submit a certain amount of words in a post.

 Subscription and Tracking: Subscription can also be modified in the settings page.
 Often at the beginning of the term, it is useful to set this as Auto, which will initially subscribe users but allow them to change settings later.
 Read tracker enables participants to easily check which posts they have not yet seen by highlighting any new posts.
 If set to optional, participants can choose whether to turn tracking on or off via a link in the administration block.
 (Users must also enable forum tracking in their forum preferences.)